Staff + Board

 Elisha Chan, Executive Director

-Elisha Chan, the founder of Elisha C., an ethical brand on a mission to end poverty through job creation.
-She found her passion while traveling on many Haiti trips as a student at UCLA and started her social enterprise six months after she graduated.
-She currently works with many artisans and producers throughout Haiti, while doing philanthropy work in a small village called Fond Doux, Haiti.
-She has since established a Scholarship Program, sending underprivileged youth to school, from preschool to university.
+Elisha Chan is the Executive Director of Fair Trade LA, a nonprofit that officially made Los Angeles the largest Fair Trade City in North America and the fourth largest in the world.
+She is the host of the FAIR Talks Podcast: educating everyday people for extraordinary change.
+She is also the founder of Impactful Missions, a nonprofit dedicated to ending poverty through job creation, education, and empowerment.
+She found her passion while traveling on many Haiti trips as a student at UCLA and started her social enterprise, Impactful Market, six months after she graduated.
+She currently works with many artisans and producers throughout Haiti, while giving back to a small village called Fond Doux, Haiti.
+She has established a Scholarship Program that has given over 345 scholarships, sending underserved youth to school, from preschool to university.
+Now, she is building a Leadership Academy and Trade School in Haiti from the grounds up.
 A passionate advocator of establishing long-term solutions to break the cycle of poverty.

 Joan Harper, Board of Directors

 Joan co-founded FTLA corporation in 2005.
 Joan was active with the Office of Life, Justice and Peace of the Archdiocese of Los Angeles for 16 years where she promoted domestic anti-poverty and global solidarity programs, including fair trade.
 Joan has an MBA from Loyola Marymount University and prior work experience in the corporate sector.
 She has travelled to India, Thailand, Ghana, El Salvador and Honduras with Catholic Relief Services, experiencing firsthand development programs in agriculture, micro-finance, and fair trade.
 Most recently she visited Fair Trade artisan cooperatives in Palestine to see their work and hear their stories.